AdrianInTheFundamentals/fid/README.md

 # fid
-Repository for Fundamentals of Interactive Design
+This Repository is for my Fundamentals of Interactive Design class